tarwn/lessthandot-hugo/blogs/content/posts/2015-05-27-using-codedom-to-automate-technical-screening-evaluation.md

 The sample submissions for this post are intended to answer the following tech screening question:

-> Write a function that accepts an integer and outputs a string with: “Fizz” if it is divisible by 3, “Buzz” if it is divisible by 5, “FizzBuzz” if it is divisible by both, or the number if it is divisible by neither.
+> Write a function that accepts an integer and outputs a string with: "Fizz" if it is divisible by 3, "Buzz" if it is divisible by 5, "FizzBuzz" if it is divisible by both, or the number if it is divisible by neither.

 (this is not a real question from our tech screening)